Cop convicted of hitting handcuffed teenage girl in face

 CAMDEN, N.J.
-(AP) - Jurors found a New Jersey police officer guilty of official misconduct after he was captured on a body camera of hitting a handcuffed teenage girl.
+(AP) - Jurors found a New Jersey police officer guilty of official misconduct after he was captured on a body camera hitting a handcuffed teenage girl.

 The panel Wednesday was deadlocked on whether John Flinn, 29, of Williamstown, had endangered the welfare of a child.